-Press ENTER to open the Waypoint Edit Page.
+2. Press ENTER to open the Waypoint Edit Page.

-NOTE: If the waypoint is located on a map feature or MapSource or BlueChart feature, the Waypoint Edit Page does not show the details of the other map features.
+NOTE: If the waypoint is located on a map feature or MapSource or BlueChart g2 feature, the Waypoint Edit Page will not show the details of the other map features.

 Adding a Waypoint to a Route